DFTGames/UnityLocalization/Assets/DFTGames/Localization/README.md

 - **Localize**: For UGUI Text.
 - **LocalizeTMPro**: For TextMeshPro UGUI.

+# Language Preference Handling

+The localization system determines the player's language preference as follows:

+1. If a language preference is stored in Unity's PlayerPrefs, it uses that language.
+2. If no PlayerPrefs preference exists, it defaults to the operating system language, provided the corresponding translation file is available.
+3. If the operating system language file is not found, it defaults to English.

+The system automatically saves the selected language to Unity's PlayerPrefs game saving system.
+This ensures the player's language preference persists across game sessions.

 # Additional Notes

 - All localization scripts handle language changes dynamically, updating the UI elements in real-time.